 THE NEW YORK TIMES

 roles: casting, field producing, interviewing

-As the producer, I cast and scheduled all 12 participating Congress members — and interviewed them in Washington D.C.
+As the project's producer, I cast and scheduled all 12 participating Congress members — and interviewed them in Washington D.C.

 I talked about the project on TV and on the radio.

-NYT newsletter I wrote about the project
+Newsletter I wrote about the project

-Excerpts of my interviews in NYT Opinion print
+Excerpts of my interviews in print

 THE NEW YORK TIMES

-roles: pre-interviewing, (remote) field directing and producing
+roles: pre-production, (remote) field directing

 THE NEW YORK TIMES

-roles: casting, interviewing, scripting, archival research
+roles: casting, field producing, interviewing, scripting, archival research

-NYT newsletter I wrote about the video
+Newsletter I wrote about the video

+THE NEW YORK TIMES